dcrommie/walbrook/education/understanding-debt-recycling.md

 *Example*

 *David has two loans, secured by his home.
-David used the first home to buy the house, and the balance remaining is $300,000.
+David used the first loan to buy the house, and the outstanding loan balance is $300,000.
 David borrowed a further $300,000 recently and used this second loan to purchase shares.
 David earns $100,000 per annum, so his top rate of tax is 32.5%.*

 *The interest rate on both loans is 3.00%, so he pays the bank $9,000 in interest on each loan each year.
 Because David used the second loan to purchase investments, the interest is tax-deductible and only costs David $6,075 after tax.
 If David were on the top marginal tax rate, the loan would only cost David $4,815 after tax.*